FiliTol/LN-pathfinding/README.md

 This section aims at explaining and drafting the general structure of the work, listing the steps to execute.

+### Mock example

+- [] define the *single path constraint* whereby the flow can only go through a node once;
+- [] change the Objective function formulation in order to linearize the problem as in Fixed Charge problems;
+- [] create a directed graph of the mock dataset to test for solution robustness
+- [] test the liquidity-ripartition between twin-directed channels

 ### First scenario

 This first scenario is constituted by: